millsapjohn/qgis_project_setup/README.md

 # qgis_project_setup

-QGIS plugin to set up a project including default variables, gpkg connections, and Kart repos
+QGIS plugin to set up a project including default variables, gpkg connections, and Kart repos (in the future).

 # Usage